jkumarakshay/Weather-To-Eat-Or-Not-Dataset/README.md

 *Name* | *Data Type* | *Reason not considered*
 ------- | -------- | ---------
 coord.lon, coord.lat | decimal | Taken into consideration in Restaurant Reviews dataset
 weather.id | int | Displays the weather condition ID.
-Since the weather parameters and condition attributes are considered, this column can be eliminated weather.icon | string | Since our output presents the data in a csv format, use of the description of weather parameter and not related icon seemed fit base.stations | string | This is an internal parameter for OpenWeatherMap to source weather data from meteorological broadcast services, raw data from airport weather stations, radar stations and other official weather stations sys.type, sys.id, sys.message | number | These are internal parameters of the Sys structure that contain general infromation about the request and the surrounding area for where the request was made
+Since the weather parameters and condition attributes are considered, this column was eliminated weather.icon | string | Since our output presents the data in a csv format, use of the description of weather parameter and not related icon seemed fit base.stations | string | This is an internal parameter for OpenWeatherMap to source weather data from meteorological broadcast services, raw data from airport weather stations, radar stations and other official weather stations sys.type, sys.id, sys.message | number | These are internal parameters of the Sys structure that contain general infromation about the request and the surrounding area for where the request was made